thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 the relations between States only.
-Such traditional definition of the subject, with its restriction to the conduct of States _inter se_, will be found set out in the majority of the older standard works of international law, but in view of develop- ments during the last three decades, it cannot stand as a comprehensive description of all the rules now acknowledged to form part of the subject.
+Such traditional definition of the subject, with its restriction to the conduct of States _inter se_, will be found set out in the majority of the older standard works of international law, but in view of developments during the last three decades, it cannot stand as a comprehensive description of all the rules now acknowledged to form part of the subject.

-These developments are principally:---
+These developments are principally :---

 (i) the establishment
-of a large number of permanent international institutions or organisations such as, for example the United Nations and the World Health Organisation, regarded as possessing inter- national legal personality, and entering into relations with each other and with States; and
+of a large number of permanent international institutions or organisations such as, for example the United Nations and the World Health Organisation, regarded as possessing international legal personality, and entering into relations with each other and with States; and

 (ii) the present movement
-(sponsored by the United Nations and the Council of Europe) to protect human rights and fundamental freedoms of indivi- duals,[^2/1] the creation of new rules for the punishment of persons committing the international crime of genocide or race des- truction,[^2/2] and the imposition of duties on individuals under the historic judgment in 1946 of the International Military Tri- bunal of Nuremberg, by which certain acts were declared to be international crimes, namely, crimes against peace, crimes against humanity, and conspiracy to commit these crimes.[^2/3] Both categories of developments have given rise to new rules
+(sponsored by the United Nations and the Council of Europe) to protect human rights and fundamental freedoms of individuals,[^2/1] the creation of new rules for the punishment of persons committing the international crime of genocide or race destruction,[^2/2] and the imposition of duties on individuals under the historic judgment in 1946 of the International Military Tribunal of Nuremberg, by which certain acts were declared to be international crimes, namely, crimes against peace, crimes against humanity, and conspiracy to commit these crimes.[^2/3] Both categories of developments have given rise to new rules